rust-lang-deprecated/error-chain/README.md

 use errors::*;
 ```

-Create functions that return `Result`, which is defined my
+Create functions that return `Result`, which is defined by
 the `error_chain!` macro, and start chaining errors!

 ```rust